shahriar-rahman/EDA-California-Housing/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── docs               <- folder containing dataset description and definition.
 │
+│
+│
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         xai and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Generated analysis
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
 │
-└── xai   <- Source code for use in this project.
+└── california_housing   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes xai a Python module
     │